What Happened to Dipity.com?

 Listen to article

-Audio is generated by DropInBlog's AI and may have slight pronunciation nuances.
+Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

 Finding specific information on the internet can be a daunting task.
-Some data -- especially chronological data -- is often hard to consume and interpret when it’s presented as a wall of text.
+Some data – especially chronological data – is often hard to consume and interpret when it’s presented as a wall of text.
 One way to address this challenge is to use a timeline like the ones Dipity.com made available.
 However, anyone who relied on Dipity.com for creating sequences of chronological events will find out that the service is no longer available.

 We took some time to follow the history of Dipity.com so that we can find out what happened to it.
 At the end of this article, we look at some alternate timeline services that you can use, now that Dipity is gone.

-What was Dipity.com?
+What Was Dipity.com?

 dipity.com image by: https://www.flickr.com/photos/emme-dk/3258125742

 Writer Jude Fiorillo clarifies the idea of Dipity in his 2008 article where he introduces an interview with the CEO and co-founder of the company, Derek Dukes.
 Fiorillo says: "Dipity timeline tools allow you to manage online media by ordering related content chronologically."
-In the same interview, Dukes reports that Dipity was created as a response to a challenge the founders of the company were all encountering: "tools available that tell stories and provide backgrounds around particular topics (were) lacking because the web is so media-rich now" (Source).
+In the same interview, Dukes reports that Dipity was created as a response to a challenge the founders of the company were all encountering: "tools available that tell stories and provide backgrounds around particular topics (were) lacking because the web is so media-rich now."

 According to Dukes, Dipity was created to provide a great starting point for anyone who wanted to understand anything.
-He reports that their ultimate goal was to create a situation where someone would say "hey, I want to learn more about a particular topic, I'm going to come to Dipity, get a set of aggregated knowledge that's crowd sourced, that takes advantage of all the social services that are connected and use the power of their communities" (Source).
+He reports that their ultimate goal was to create a situation where someone would say "hey, I want to learn more about a particular topic, I'm going to come to Dipity, get a set of aggregated knowledge that's crowd sourced, that takes advantage of all the social services that are connected and use the power of their communities."

 How Did Dipity.com Work?